 Diet

-Your dog’s overall diet always affects the immune system.
-You should feed your dog a high quality diet with listed protein sources like “chicken meal” or “lamb meal.
-There should be at least two named meat sources of protein in the first five ingredients.
-Sources like “poultry digest” or a plant source such as “corn gluten” are not a good source of protein.
+Your dog’s overall diet plays a crucial role in their immune health.
+Feed your dog a high-quality diet with listed protein sources like “chicken meal” or “lamb meal.
+Rule of thumb: there should be at least two named meat sources of protein in the first five ingredients.
 Avoid foods with chemical preservatives (BHT, BHA, ethoxyquin), animal and plant by-products that can damage your pet’s immune system.
 Look for foods with natural preservatives and no by-products.

-If your pet is allergic to one of the more common meat or vegetable sources then you will need to look for an alternative protein sources.
-There are many foods available today that contain protein sources such as venison, duck, and others.
-The same is true for the carbohydrates and other ingredients in dog foods.
-These foods will be more expensive.
+If your pet is allergic to one of the more common meat or vegetable sources, you’ll want to look for an alternative protein source.
+Many dog foods available today contain protein sources such as venison, duck, and other options.

-You can also prepare and feed a homemade diet to ensure that your pet is eating the healthiest food possible.
-The natural approach to maintain the immune system is always preferred as natural remedies can be included in the routine diet without fear of side effects.
+You can also prepare and feed a homemade diet to ensure your pet is eating the healthiest food possible.

 Supplements

-You should also try to approach treatments for your dog with the need to treat the entire system, not just the skin problems.
-Your dog’s immune system may be weakened in some way, so try to building it up.
+Think of treating your dog holistically by addressing the entire system, not just the skin problem you’re currently facing.
 Giving them supplements, changing their diet, scheduling a different vaccination schedule, and taking a more holistic approach to their lifestyle.
-If you improve your dog’s entire immune system then you should see an improvement in their skin and coat.
+If you improve your dog’s entire immune system, you should also see an improvement in their skin and coat.

 Providing Some Immediate Relief